MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 You can search, call, or receive a call from a Dynamics 365 Remote Assist user in another organization if your organization is federated with that organization.
 When searching for this Dynamics 365 Remote Assist user, you must enter their full email address.

 >[!Note]
-> If you're not able to find the contact you're looking for, it might be because Teams federation ([Teams external access](/microsoftteams/manage-external-access)) has not been enabled.
+> If you can't find the contact you're looking for, it might be because Teams federation ([Teams external access](/microsoftteams/manage-external-access)) has not been enabled.
 Contact your administrator for help.

 ### Make a group call